How To Write A Tagline That Does More Than Just Sound Good

 But it is fixable.

-There are some simple rules you can apply to a tag line – perhaps even the tag line that you have now – that can turn it from fluff into a business driver.
+There are some simple rules you can apply and learn how to write a tagline – perhaps even the tagline that you have now – that can turn it from fluff into a business driver.
 That can transform scorn into inspiration.
-Let’s take a look using Red Bull and McDonald’s as our examples…
+Let’s take a look using Red Bull and McDonald’s as our examples.

 Rule 1 – It must be ownable, not generic